alexx2203/alexx2203/README.md

 ## 👋 About Me

 Hello!
-I'm Aleksandra, a fervent fan of programming who enjoys learning and making things.
+I'm Aleksandra, a fan of programming who enjoys learning and making things.
 I'm currently delving deeply into programming, concentrating on C# and Powershell.
 Making a video game is my dream.

 ConcernedApe, the lone developer of Stardew Valley, is one of my greatest inspirations.
 His commitment and creativity serve as a reminder to me that one person can create an entire world, pixel by pixel, with perseverance and heart.